U.S. Route 50 in Virginia: History

 In 1922, these three privately owned turnpikes were taken over by the Commonwealth of Virginia and became State Route 36.
 Then in November 1926 the route became part of US Route 50 as designated in the United States Numbered Highway System.
 At Winchester, the northern end of the Valley Pike, another historic trail, turnpike and toll road pathway steeped in history, intersected US 50 and several other important older roads.
 (The Valley Pike ran up the Shenandoah Valley southward and was operated in its later years by future Virginia governor and U.S. Senator Harry Flood Byrd before it too was acquired by the state and became U.S. Route 11).

 US Route 50 was one of the major east–west transcontinental highways in the grid system of the lower 48 states planned in the 1920s as a successor to the National Auto Trails System.
 It extended from San Francisco, California to Annapolis, Maryland (later extended to Ocean City, Maryland).
 Route 50 crosses Virginia near the state's northern borders with Maryland and West Virginia.
-The east–west major routes in the 1920s national grid system were those with two digit numbers ending with a zero (i.e. US 10, US 20, etc.).
+The east–west major routes in the 1920s national grid system were those with two digit numbers ending with a zero (e.g. US 10, US 20, etc.).
 Virginia's other east–west highway of this type is US 60, which extends in modern times from Virginia Beach across the middle section of the state to exit west of Covington.